riedemannai/parakeet-mlx-server/README.md

 ---

-## About Parakeet MLX Server
+## About Neuro-Parakeet MLX Server

-Parakeet MLX Server is an OpenAI-compatible FastAPI server for audio transcription using Parakeet-MLX models.
+Neuro-Parakeet MLX Server is an OpenAI-compatible FastAPI server for audio transcription using Parakeet-MLX models.
 The server is specifically optimized for Apple Silicon (MLX) and provides a fully compatible API to OpenAI's Whisper API.

 This server is designed to work with the [NeurologyAI/neuro-parakeet-mlx](https://huggingface.co/NeurologyAI/neuro-parakeet-mlx) model, a fine-tuned Parakeet TDT 0.6B model optimized for German medical/neurological speech recognition.